Lead Generation Glossary: 100 Terms You Ought To Know

 Landing page is a web page that has one goal – pushing people to take a certain action.
 Usually, it contains a lead capture form or a clickthrough button which helps marketers capture visitor information.
 Email campaigns and SEM campaigns are landing page linked.

-Any person who shares his/her contact information is called a lead.
-The lead can be generated through ebooks, whitepapers, quizzes, calculators, blog posts, website etc. They are a potential sales opportunity.
+Next up in the lead generation glossary is lead – any person who shares his/her contact information.
+The lead can be generated through ebooks, whitepapers, quizzes, calculators, blog posts, website, etc. They are a potential sales opportunity.

 #49 Lead capture form: